-As we planned for EQUIP’s 2018 event “Why Come Out?”, I was reminded that I’d never come out.
+As our team planned for Equip’s 2018 “Why Come Out?” event, I was reminded that I’d never come out.
 Most of my friends and family know.
 If you didn’t know, you’ve probably guessed as much—most straight people don’t care this much about making the Church a better place for gay people.
 I don’t think everyone has to share their story publicly, but it makes sense for me.
 Check out my story below, and watch the recording of “Why Come Out?” here.

 In 6th grade, I realized I was gay*, and I swore I would never let anyone know who I really was.

 I was ASHAMED

 I grew up hearing that being gay was bad, dirty, and disgusting.
 When a gay person came on TV or was seen in public, people commented how gross gay marriage was and how godless gay people were.
 If the topic ever came up in church, it was a simple statement that God was against homosexuality.
 It’s no surprise that I thought I was bad, dirty, and disgusting.
 I believed I must have done something wrong to deserve this.